aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 If a presentation contains hidden slides, you can use a custom option—the [ShowHiddenSlides](https://reference.aspose.com/slides/php-java/com.aspose.slides/IPdfOptions#getShowHiddenSlides--) property from the [PdfOptions](https://reference.aspose.com/slides/php-java/com.aspose.slides/PdfOptions) class—to instruct Aspose.Slides to include the hidden slides as pages in the resulting PDF.

-This Java code shows you how to convert a PowerPoint presentation to PDF with hidden slides included:
+This PHP code shows you how to convert a PowerPoint presentation to PDF with hidden slides included:

 ```php
 // Instantiates a Presentation class that represents a PowerPoint file